HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Methodology

 \textit{Dataset analysis example.} For the dataset, our supply chain analysis shows how different datasets connect and form a new dataset.
 This combination creates flexible resources that show how models perform in various areas.
-In Figure~\ref{fig:sample_subgraph}, the dataset \textit{The Pile} is composed of multiple subsets, including \textit{Wikimedia}, \textit{Arxiv}, \textit{Openwebtext2}, and \textit{Pubmed Central}.
+In Figure~\ref{fig:sample_subgraph}, the dataset \textit{The Pile} is composed of multiple subsets, including \textit{Wikimedia}, \textit{arXiv}, \textit{OpenWebtext2}, and \textit{Pubmed Central}.
 Together, these datasets form a unified corpus that serves as training data for models like \textit{Meta-LlaMA}.

-\textbf{Backward analysis}, on the other hand, is the method of traversing the supply chain graph following the edges in a backward way.
-We accomplish this by traversing the directed graph also with BFS~\cite{Knuth1974} in reverse, starting from the selected node and following the incoming edges.
+\textbf{Backward analysis} is the method of traversing the supply chain graph following the edges in a backward way.
+We accomplish this by traversing the graph also with BFS~\cite{Knuth1974}, starting from the selected node and following the incoming edges.
 To that end, this backward analysis will identify all the nodes that can reach the source node.

 \textit{Model and dataset analysis example.} In Figure~\ref{fig:sample_subgraph}, analyzing the backward supply chain of model \textit{RBot70Bv4}, we trace its lineage through its development stages.
 This model is fine-tuned from \textit{Unsloth}, which in turn originates from its base model, \textit{Meta-Llama}, and the datasets used to train the base model are \textit{The Pile} and \textit{Chatgpt-prompts}.
-Through this analysis, we establish the backward path, starting from the target model, i.e., \textit{RBot70Bv4}, and tracing to its base model, \textit{Meta-Llama}, revealing dependencies and transformations involved in its development.
-Similarly, we can analyze datasets.
+Through this analysis, we establish the backward path, starting from target model, \textit{RBot70Bv4}, and tracing to its base model, \textit{Meta-Llama}, revealing dependencies and transformations in its development.
+Similar methods can be used for dataset analysis.